Updated June 2022

 If you’d rather stick to just condoms: these can be found in Pharmacies and some supermarkets.
 There isn’t much to say here, you will find Durex universally and some other brands.

-Also, just a personal plug here: I have started using the Natural Cycles App, based off your Basal Temperature.
+Also, just a personal plug here: I have started using the Natural Cycles App, based on your Basal Temperature.
 This can be used anywhere you go at all times.
 I honestly love it and have found it to be extremely accurate (both bad and good as I found out) I have been using it for about 3 years now and 100% recommend it for anyone like me who has horrible Birth Control side effects.

 You will more than likely go to a private OB-GYN.
 If you go through the state system it could be a month-long waiting list.
 On average I have found these visits to cost around 100 to 180 euros.
 However, in some lucky cities, namely Milan and Bologna, there exists Centro Medico SantAgostino which is truly a GOD SEND.
 Here a visit costs only 60 euro and you can even often get the same day or next day visit.
 All of my experiences with them have been fantastic!
 They have always been patient with my language abilities and very kind.